hidro-iri/Borinot/architecture/README.md

 ## Software

 Borinot runs many pieces of software.
-Here, we detail the information flow for estimation (from sensors to computer) and control (from computer to motors).
-We also show the data flow for simulations.
+Here, we detail the information flow for *estimation* (from sensors to computer) and *control* (from computer to motors).
+We also show the data flow for *simulations*.

 ### Software for state estimation